Radiate and Drink Radiate and Drink

 Monika Kucia

 “The flowing water is ‘alive’, restless.
-It is a source of inspiration, it heals and prophesises.
+It is a source of inspiration, it heals and prophesies.
 Streams and rivers reveal power, life and eternity: they exist and are alive.
-In this way, they gain autonomy, and humans continue to worship them despite other epiphanies and religious revolutions,” Mircea Eliade wrote in History of Religious Ideas.
+In this way, they gain autonomy, and humans continue to worship them despite other epiphanies and religious revolutions,” Mircea Eliade wrote in A History of Religious Ideas.
 The worship of water can be found in every culture, just like tales of the springs and the water of life.

 Continue reading